fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 ```

-Extend the component so that it renders the message stored in the redux store, making the component to take the form:
+Extend the component so that it renders the message stored in the redux store, making the component take the form:

 ```js
 import React from 'react'